Many of these old churches from Bucharest are included in our Bucharest tours.

 Location: 1 I.C.
 Bratianu Boulevard

-As you walk up on the boulevard towards the University Square, you’ll see Coltea Church.
-Built more than three centuries ago, the church highlights the same ‘Brancovenesc’ style typical for the time.
-Initially part of a fortified monastery that was later destroyed to make space for the current boulevard, the church still conserves on its porch walls the original paintings done by Parvu Mutu.
+Built more than three centuries ago, the church highlights the same ‘Brancovenesc’ style as Stavropoleos.
+Initially part of a fortified monastery that was later destroyed to make space for the current boulevard that goes up to the University Square, the church still conserves on its porch walls the original paintings done by Parvu Mutu.
 Its interior walls have Renaissance paintings done centuries later by Gheorghe Tattarescu.